Xtra-Computing/hacc_demo/doc/3-100G-network-interaction.md

 srun -p u250_2  fpga_network/fpga_network_config  fpga_network/vnx_basic_if1.xclbin
 ```

-After the configuration, we can ping the FPGA node:
+After the configuration, you can ping the FPGA node:
 ```
 ping -c 5 192.168.0.201
 ```